crash-g/bottino/INSTRUCTIONS.md

 ## List

-Show list of recent expenses.
-If used without arguments, it shows only the latest expense.
-Otherwise, the argument must be an integer number which represents the number of expenses to show.
+Show list of expenses corresponding to outstanding debts (i.e. all expenses since `/reset` was called last).
+No argument accepted.

+It only shows the latest 20 expenses, but it is possible to navigate the list using the inline keyboard.

 Expenses are shown from newest to oldest.
 Every expense starts with a number, which is the ID of the expense.

-Examples:

-- `/list`: show latest expense
-- `/list 3`: show the latest three expenses

 ## Delete